Sh0ckFR/DLLirant/README.md

 The script will create an output directory in the same directory of DLLirant.py, copy the targeted binary to the output directory.

-Via the dumpbin tool from Visual Studio, the script will extract the dll names required by the binary, and test each imports functions available one by one by compilate a custom DLL with the required exported functions.
+Via the pefile library, the script will extract the dll names required by the binary, and test each imports functions available one by one by compilate a custom DLL with the required exported functions.

 If a function required by the binary is executed, the custom DLL will create a `C:\\DLLirant\\output.txt` file and display a MessageBox to be sure that a DLL Hijacking is possible.